gep13/gep13/input/blog/comprehensive-list-of-applicationsconfigurations-for-new-pc.md

 Title: Comprehensive list of applications/configurations for new PC
 Published: 27/3/2011
 Tags:
-- Applications
+- applications
-- Installation
+- installation
-- PC
+- pc
 ---

 In the last 3 months, I have had to rebuild 3 separate PC’s, from scratch, i.e. re-format the hard drive, re-install OS, and put all applications back on again.
 All of them have been development rigs, my home desktop, my personal laptop, and work development machine.